PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 craze, in April 2022.
 The first open-source alternative, Stable Diffusion, came out in August 2022.
 That's _four months_ later.

-I'm not going to enumerate all the other open-source achievements in machine learning that have come out recently.
+Other people have noticed the same trend.
 If you want an article gushing about open-source AI, I strongly recommend
-[We have no moat, and never does OpenAI](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither), a leaked document from a Google insider on the subject.
+[We have no moat, and never does OpenAI](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither), a leaked document on the subject from a Google insider.

 The document is extremely enthusiastic about open-source AI developments: